Davy Q&A: Who was involved, what happened and what is the likely fallout?

 The full list of those involved in the so-called O’Connell Partnership has not been disclosed.
 However, The Irish Times has established that the list includes Davy chief executive Brian McKiernan, deputy chairman Kyran McLoughlin, and head of bonds Barry Nangle – all of whom resigned over the weekend – as well as former chief executive Tony Garry and one-time head of institutional equities David Smith.

-That list includes three chief executives of the firm on the list; two of whom were implicated in a previous scandal at the firm, back in 1993, when the broker was fined for Greencore shares which were bought by companies owned by some Davy senior executives.
+That list includes three chief executives of the firm, two of whom were implicated in a previous scandal at the firm, back in 1993, when the broker was fined for Greencore shares which were bought by companies owned by some Davy senior executives.

 What has happened those who were involved?